zuoym15/ARchess/README.md

 # ARchess
-an Archess app in python
+An Augmented reality application in python